karttur/AI4SH-db/_posts/2024/2024-03-16-ai4sh-db_edna.markdown

 The tables of the schema **edna** follows the principles of the schema [**wetlab**](../ai4sh-db_wetlab).

 The sample to analyse is always the mixed sample from each sample event, where either only the topsoil (0-20 cm) or both the topsoil and subsoil (20-50 cm) are analysed.
-If both are analysed, two metadata records (table _ednaanalysismeta_) must be created for the same sample.
+If both are analysed, two metadata records (table _ednaanalysismeta_) must be created for the same sampleevent.
 The metadata should also include the name and contact of the (certified/centralised) eDNA laboratory that analysed the sample, and the archive and accession code/id for the original sequence data.

 The schema thus also contains tables for registering the laboratories used by AI4SH (_laboratory_) and the nucleotide sequence archives (_nucleotidesequencearchive_) where the full sequence data are stored.